Baptists in the United States: Historically Black Baptist churches

-Before the American Civil War, most African American Baptists were, with some notable exceptions, members of the same churches as the whites (though often relegated to a segregated status within the church).
+Before the American Civil War, most black American Baptists were, with some notable exceptions, members of the same churches as the whites (though often relegated to a segregated status within the church).
 After the war they left the white churches to start separate churches and associations.

 Today there are several historically African-American groups in the United States, including the National Baptist Convention, USA, Inc., the National Baptist Convention of America, and others.
 A good number of African-American Baptist churches are dually aligned with a traditionally African American group and the ABCUSA, the Southern Baptist Convention, or the Cooperative Baptist Fellowship.

 According to a Pew Research survey conducted in 2014, 4% of Americans belong to historically Black Baptist congregations, including the National Baptist Convention (1.4%), the Progressive Convention (0.3%), the Missionary Convention (0.3%), Independent Conventions (less than 0.3%), and other historically Black conventions (1.8%).

 Mainline Baptist Conventions

 According to a 2014 Pew Research survey, 2.1% of Americans belonged to Mainline Baptist congregations.
-These include the American Baptist Convention (1.5%) and other mainline Baptist conventions (0.6%).
+These include the American Baptist Churches USA (1.5%) and other mainline Baptist conventions (0.6%).